Portuguese Water Dog at a glance

 Take the Full IQ Test →Frequently Asked Questions

-Are Portuguese Water Dogs good for first-time dog owners?
+Are Portuguese Water Dogs good with children and other pets?

 The Portuguese Water Dog stands as a testament to specialized cognitive evolution, embodying a unique blend of dynamic problem-solving, independent judgment, and unwavering partnership.
 Understanding and nurturing their distinct aquatic intelligence is the key to a harmonious relationship, transforming their profound mental capabilities into boundless companionship and a truly engaged life.